open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 ![image](../media/gdtf_share_credentials.png)

+Update the GDTF Share index will refresh the list of available profiles.
+Each profile can be downwloaded by clicking on the download icon:

 ![GDTF Share integration](../media/gdtf_integration.png)

+# Common Questions and Answers:

 ## After MVR import, GDTF fixtures have IDs and DMX but their bodies are not visible in 3D